CHORUS-TRE/chorus-web-ui/docs/memory-bank/progress.md

 - **Authentication Transition:** Currently in the middle of a significant authentication architecture refactor.
 - **Branch Status:** Working on `feat/roles-management` branch which contains both completed role work and ongoing authentication changes.
 - **Architecture Proven:** The core data and UI patterns have been successfully applied across all major entities.
+- **✅ Test Suite Stability:** All tests are now passing consistently.

 ## 4. Known Issues

-- **Authentication Transition:** Some instability expected during the ongoing authentication refactor.
+- **Authentication Transition:** Some instability expected during the ongoing authentication refactor (type system issues resolved).
 - **Mock Role Data:** Role management currently uses placeholder/mock data pending integration with `chorus-gatekeeper` service.
-- **Test Suite:** Needs expansion to cover new role management functionality and authentication changes.
 - **Branch Consolidation:** The current branch contains both completed and in-progress work that may need separation.

+## 5. Recent Fixes

+- **Repository Pattern Consistency (2025-01-27):** Fixed inconsistency in UserRepository where the create method was returning only a string ID instead of the full User object.
+This change:
+  - Made UserRepository consistent with all other repositories (App, Workspace, Workbench, etc.)
+  - Fixed failing test in `__tests__/use-cases/user-api.test.ts`
+  - Improved API consistency across the entire codebase